felsgaertner/mkspc-mgmt/README.md

 ### Install

-After install, run `make init` to create the initial database and super user.
+After install, run `on-init.sh` to create the initial database and super user.